Honey Is a Clinically Proven Cough Remedy

 Not all honey is equally effective for throat relief.
 Research consistently shows that darker honeys have higher antioxidant content and stronger antimicrobial properties, making them better choices for medicinal use.

-- Buckwheat honey — The standout performer in cough studies.
+- Buckwheat honey ($15-25 per jar) — The standout performer in cough studies.
 A landmark 2007 Penn State study found buckwheat honey outperformed dextromethorphan for nighttime cough in children.
-Its dark color indicates high antioxidant content
+Its dark color indicates high antioxidant content, with ORAC values 3-9 times higher than clover honey ($8-15)

-- Manuka honey — Contains methylglyoxal (MGO), a unique antimicrobial compound not found in other honeys.
+- Manuka honey ($35-60+ per jar) — Contains methylglyoxal (MGO), a unique antimicrobial compound not found in other honeys.
 UMF 10+ or MGO 263+ is recommended for therapeutic use.
-More expensive but has the strongest evidence for antibacterial activity
+The premium price reflects verified antibacterial potency backed by the strongest evidence for antibacterial activity

-- Wildflower honey — A good middle-ground option that is widely available, reasonably priced, and contains diverse plant compounds from multiple nectar sources
+- Wildflower honey ($10-18 per jar) — A good middle-ground option that is widely available and contains diverse plant compounds from multiple nectar sources.
+Wildflower honey offers complex antimicrobial activity from various botanical origins at a fraction of Manuka's price

-- Eucalyptus honey — Contains trace amounts of eucalyptol, which has natural decongestant properties.
-Particularly good when congestion accompanies the cough
+- Eucalyptus honey ($12-22 per jar) — Contains trace amounts of eucalyptol, which has natural decongestant properties.
+Eucalyptus honey is particularly good when congestion accompanies the cough

 - Raw honey (any variety) — Always choose raw over processed.
 Pasteurization destroys the beneficial enzymes and reduces antioxidant content that make honey medicinally effective